uestc-ultraX-health/.github/profile/README.md

 🙋‍ This is medical big data team from ultraX in SIAS ,UESTC.
 <br>
 At present, we focus on how to combine unplanned reoperation identification with deep learning.
-This is a challenge work that has never been done before.
+This is a challenging work that has never been done before.
 We propose a method named "UR-Net", which includes two part: URNet-XL for identification and URNet-PN for cause extraction.